-The Tunisian work week extends Monday-Thursday from

-8:00am- 6:00pm with a half-day on Friday, the Muslim holy day.
-Lunch breaks begin around 12:30pm, usually lasting about 2 hours.
-Regular summer hours may be shortened to 7:30am-1:30pm to avoid the extreme For afternoon heat. some workday Tunisians. the punctuated by salat, the 5 daily Islamic prayers (see p2
+The Tunisian work week extends Monday-Thursday from 8:00am- 6:00pm with a half-day on Friday, the Muslim holy day, Lunch breaks begin around 12:30pm. usually lasting about 2 hours.
+Regular summer hours may be shortened to 7:30am-1:30pm to avoid the extreme afternoon heat.
+For some Tunisians, the workday is punctuated by salat, the 5 daily Islamic prayers (see p2 of Religion and Spirituality).
+Tunisia is on

-Religion and Spirituality).
-Tunisia is on Central European Time (CET), one hour ahead of Greenwich Mean Time (GMT) and 6 hours ahead of Eastern Standard Time (EST).
+Central European Time (CET), one hour ahead of Greenwich Mean Time (GMT) and 6 hours ahead of Eastern Standard Time (EST).